MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Set-AzureRmCurrentStorageAccount.md

 # Set-AzureRmCurrentStorageAccount

 ## SYNOPSIS
-Set the Current Azure Storage Account.
+Modifies the current Storage account of the specified subscription.

 ## SYNTAX